Goodbye at Yellow Crane Tower

 Till now I see only the river, on its way to heaven.

 Translating poetry is different from translating prose.
-It involves not only questions of accuracy and honesty, but also, for the translator, a ear for the music in the original poem, and then hopefully, to convey a feel of that music in the translation.
+It involves not only questions of accuracy and honesty, but also, for the translator, a ear for the music in the original, and then hopefully, the ability to convey a feel of that music in the translation.
 Usually good prose writers make poor poets.
-James Joyce and Virginia Woolf wrote enchanting, poetic-like essays and short stories, but their small number of verses are just verses, not poetry.
+For instance, James Joyce and Virginia Woolf wrote enchanting, poetic-like essays and short stories, but their small number of verses are just verses.

 (literal):

-Old friend, you leave us at Yellow Crane Tower, heading west.
+Old friend, you leave us at Yellow Crane Tower in the west.

 It's the third month in the season of flowers, when you go down to Yangzhou

-All I see is your lonely sail against the blue hills
+All I see is your lonely sail against the distant blue

 As the Yangzi River flows to the sky's edge.